 Festive treat at The Royal Horseguards hotel, London

-The answer is – a lot.
-I have lived and worked in London for most of my adult life and yet I found the four-hour Eating Europe food tour of London truly fascinating.
+I have lived and worked in London for most of my adult life and yet I found the four-hour Eating Europe London food tour truly fascinating.
 Some of the places we visited I was familiar with, others not at all, and yet even the familiar places were given a new light as I discovered there is a big difference between walking through an area and actually getting to know it by hearing its history and eating its food.